-30 6 Conclusions
+6 Conclusions

-A sand flat at the tip of the island of Texel (NL) has been used as a case study to firstly identify processes and storm properties that cause deposition on the sand flat during storm-surge flooding and discuss the relationship between the supra-tidal deposition and sand supply to the dunes.
-The case was approached by an integrated analysis of LiDAR surveys, field survey and numerical modelling.
-Results suggest that supra-tidal deposition of sand is directly proportional to storm surge levels and wave energy.
+A sand flat at the tip of the island of Texel (NL) has been used as a case study to firstly identify processes and storm properties that cause deposition on the sand flat during storm-surge flooding and discuss the relationship between the supratidal deposition and sand supply to the dunes.
+The case was approached by an integrated analysis of lidar surveys, field survey, and numerical modelling.
+Results suggest that supratidal deposition of sand is directly proportional to storm surge levels and wave energy.
 Also, the amount of sand deposited may account for more than a quarter of the volume deposited at the dunes in a yearly basis.
-During storm surge flooding of the sand flat, sediment is mostly eroded from supra-tidal areas close to MSHTL and deposited further landward by a wave-driven onshore directed flow.
-Furthermore, simulation results suggest that most of

-- 5 the deposition occurs at the beginning of the sand flat inundation.
-Deposition is controlled by the convergence of the crossshore component of the wave-driven flow.
+During storm surge flooding of the sand flat, sediment is mostly eroded from supratidal areas close to MSHTL and deposited further landward by a wave-driven, onshore-directed flow.
+Furthermore, simulation results suggest that most of the deposition occurs at the beginning of the sand flat inundation.
+Deposition is controlled by the convergence of the cross-shore component of the wave-driven flow.
 Furthermore, storms are also capable of remobilising the top layer of sediment of the sand flat, making fresh sediment available for aeolian transport if an armouring effect occurred, especially in the west part of the sand flat.
 Therefore, in a sand flat setting, storm surges have the potential of reworking considerable amounts of sand into depositional ridges that are further transported by the wind to the dunes.
-This suggests that storms play a significant role - 10 in supplying sand for the dunes to grow in a sand flat setting.
+This suggests that storms play a significant role in supplying sand for the dunes to grow in a sand flat setting.

 Code and data availability.
-Data used related to long-term Dutch monitoring program can be found at opendap.deltares.nl.
+Data used related to the long-term Dutch monitoring programme can be found at http://opendap. deltares.nl/thredds/catalog.html (last access: 24 April 2020)

+(Deltares, 2020).
 Remaining datasets and code are available upon request from Filipe Galiforni-Silva (f.galifornisilva@utwente.nl).